Wine Harbour, Nova Scotia: Climate

 The presence of the Atlantic Ocean gives the area a semi-maritime climate with a delay of seasons as compared with inland areas; however, frequent offshore winds bring continental-type weather with winter cold and summer heat.
 In late summer and fall, the area can be threatened by hurricanes or their extratropical remnants.

 Geology, soils and vegetation

-The bedrock is quartzite, which is almost entirely silicon dioxide with little more than trace amounts of nutrient-bearing minerals; consequently, the soils are infertile.
+The bedrock is quartzite of the Goldenville Group.
+This quartzite is dominated by silicon dioxide and has little more than trace amounts of nutrient-bearing minerals; consequently, the soils are infertile.
 They are also so stony as to be non-arable.
 The dominant soil, a Gleyed Podzol, is mapped as the Danesville Series over most parts of the community; the higher, better-drained western side has Orthic Podzol development and is mapped as Halifax Series.
 Somewhat stunted but well-exploited forests of black spruce, white spruce, tamarack and balsam fir alternate with treeless barrens and peat bogs.
 Pitcher plants and sundews are abundant in the bogs.
-The introduced white poplar is escaping from cultivation.
-Many other exotic plant species remain confined to residents' gardens, often in raised beds or even discarded automobile tires to avoid the stones.
-Seaweed, available at local beaches, is a very popular compost material.